akalivaty/Auray/docs/ts_103701_only_test_scenario.md

 EXAMPLE: The comparison between the configuration before and after the erasure can be helpful to collect an indication concerning not erased user data.

+#### Assignment of verdict

 The verdict PASS is assigned if for any functionality to erase user data from the device:

-- the initiation and interaction of the user is consistent with the IXIT; and - there is no indication that the corresponding user data is not erased successfully.
+- the initiation and interaction of the user is consistent with the IXIT; and
+- there is no indication that the corresponding user data is not erased successfully.

 The verdict FAIL is assigned otherwise.

-## 5.11.2 Test Group 5.11-2 5.11.2.0 Test Group Objective
+## 5.11.2 Test Group 5.11-2

+### 5.11.2.0 Test Group Objective

 The test group addresses the provision 5.11-2.

 The provision implies that a functionality for removal of personal data can be clearly identified (possibly in relation to a specific associated service that can be used from the device) and can be easily performed.

+### 5.11.2.1

+Test case 5.11-2-1 (conceptual)

+#### Test purpose

 The purpose of this test case is the conceptual assessment of the personal data removal functionalities of the DUT.

+#### Test units

+a) For all deletion functionalities in IXIT 25-DelFunc the TL **shall** assess whether at least one functionality is provided, which can be performed by the user with limited technical knowledge (see clause D.3) according to "Description" and "Initiation and Interaction" to remove all personal data stored on the associated services according to "Target Type".

-Test units b) The TL **shall** assess whether all associated services storing personal data according to "Processing Activities" in IXIT 21-PersData are covered by the combination of all deletion functionalities in IXIT 25-DelFunc.
+b) The TL **shall** assess whether all associated services storing personal data according to "Processing Activities" in IXIT 21-PersData are covered by the combination of all deletion functionalities in IXIT 25-DelFunc.

 ## Assignment Of Verdict Test Purpose

-a) For all deletion functionalities in IXIT 25-DelFunc the TL **shall** assess whether at least one functionality is provided, which can be performed by the user with limited technical knowledge (see clause D.3) according to "Description" and "Initiation and Interaction" to remove all personal data stored on the associated services according to "Target Type".

 The verdict PASS is assigned if:

-- at least one simple functionality to remove personal data from associated services is provided to the user; and - every associated service storing personal data is covered by a simple deletion functionality.
+- at least one simple functionality to remove personal data from associated services is provided to the user; and
+- every associated service storing personal data is covered by a simple deletion functionality.

 The verdict FAIL is assigned otherwise.

-5.11.2.2 Test case 5.11-2-2 (functional)
+### 5.11.2.2 Test case 5.11-2-2 (functional)

+#### Test purpose

 The purpose of this test case is the functional assessment of the personal data removal functionalities of the DUT.

+#### Test units

-Test units a) The TL **shall** create typical personal data on associated services with regard to the usage of the DUT.
+a) The TL **shall** create typical personal data on associated services with regard to the usage of the DUT.

 NOTE 1: The information from "Processing Activities" IXIT 21-PersData can be helpful to create personal data which are stored on associated services.